 A common mistake people make when facing misdemeanor charges is not taking them seriously.
 Please understand that misdemeanors are serious.
 You can face jail time and fine as well as a permanent mark on your criminal record that can affect your life for years.

-The SMA Law Group is ready to step in and help you.
+The SMT Legal is ready to step in and help you.
 We know that no two cases are the same and will work to understand every aspect of your case.
-We also want to point out that misdemeanor charges can be filed by anyone who thinks that have been harmed, injured, or damaged by you.
+We also want to point out that misdemeanor charges can be filed by anyone who thinks that they have been harmed, injured, or damaged by you.
 If you need an misdemeanor charges attorney, call us today.

 Today we want to discuss how misdemeanor crimes can affect your life.